catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 Testing Issues to be checked&fixed:

-- joaleen is tone is different.....where do we see that
-- overrite sometimes gives Directory not empty error
+- joaleen is tone is different.....where do we see that -- overrite sometimes gives Directory not empty error
 - save error log separately
   - save constantly not only at the end
-- import duplciates at the end of the import process
+- import duplicates at the end of the import process
 - make a custom song out of retail
 - finish arrangement (demo with the hives overdrive sall the time :) )
 - the error dwld access db ..should have a hyperlink so a separate window/form is required
 - when packing the progress bar is not changing when packing
-- search is not working
--- mising java showboxes at generate
+- search is not working completely after the search result have returned -- mising java showboxes at generate
 - missing conversion showboxes at preview?
-- is close saving the setting in maindb?
+- @close save the setting in maindb?
 - author is not chaged to repacked w
 - add folder 0_packed

 - the pretender fails
 - audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
-- some standardization lines sill generate duplicates..any
+- some standardization lines sill generate duplicates..
 + some tracks no don't get read/picked
-	- Ralph Wiggum is not 7 ..is 3..but it was 7 :)
+	+ Ralph Wiggum is not 7 ..is 3..but it was 7 :)

 ### dev issues:
 + Toolkit version flag does not sync to&from Github: Run RunMeFirst.bat